 In one case the investor explains that the owner “will get nothing of their equity when the property is sold [by the bank]” and that “$220K of equity will be eaten up by the bank and its lawyers as banks do not give change”.
 In another case study the investor tells the owner “The bank will sell the property and pocket everything” in relation to $180 equity in a $300K house.

-I doubt this is true.
-Of course, banks don’t always act honourably, but banks have legal obligations.
-If a bank doesn’t market a property appropriately, or deducts more than reasonable costs, the owner can raise a dispute with FOS which would likely result in payment of compensation. [see FOS Guidance on Mortgagee Sales]
+This is not true.
+Banks have legal obligations to pay any surplus to the borrower and this is usually paid.
+Of course banks don’t always act fairly, but if a bank doesn’t market a property appropriately, or deducts more than reasonable costs, the owner can raise a dispute with AFCA which would likely result in payment of compensation. [see AFCA Approach to Mortgagee Sales]

 If an investor is persuading a distressed owner to sell the property for a low price, or enter complex legal arrangements, the investor should not make any representations to the owner which the investor cannot prove are true.